davidbecker6081/ConnectME/README.md

 ## Overview
 This was my personal project for module 3 at Turing School of Software and Design.
 I wanted to create an application that streamlined a few functionalities that Facebook already provided.
 The goal was to create a platform to search friends in a particular location and then message one particular friend or a group of friends in one location.
 A user should be able to login and logout, send and store messages to and from friends, and eventually, store groups of friends in particular locations.
 In this project, I implemented Firebase OAuth and database, used the Facebook Graph API, and tested with Enzyme/Jest.

+## Set Up

+Fork this project

+Run `npm install` from the root directory

+Run `npm start` and visit localhost:8080 in your browser

 ## Stack:

 - ReactJS/Redux